dagrate/covid19/README.md

 # COVID19: follow the evolution and the predictions per country

 Raw data is available at John Hopkins github https://github.com/CSSEGISandData <br>
-Last updated 28 April 2020
+Last updated 11 May 2020

 ## North America